 C303.1.3 Fenestration product rating.
-U-factors, solar heat gain coefficient (SHGC), and visible trasnmittance (VT) of fenestration products shall be determined as follows:
+U-factors, solar heat gain coefficient (SHGC), and visible transmittance (VT) of fenestration products shall be determined as follows:

-- 1. For windows, doors and skylights, U-factor, SHGC and VT ratings shall be determined in accordance with NFRC 100 and NFRC 200. - 2.
+- 1. For windows, doors and skylights, U-factor, SHGC and VT ratings shall be determined in accordance with NFRC 100 and NFRC 200.
+For the Total Building Performance option in Section C407, the U-factor, SHGC, and VT modeled in the proposed design shall be based on either the proposed project specific size(s) and configuration(s) for all fenestration products representing 5 percent or more of the total fenestration area, or the NFRC 100 standard sizes and configurations for all fenestration.
+Physical testing of fenestration at the project size and configuration to verify U-factor is not required. - 2.
 Where required for garage doors and rolling doors, U-factor ratings shall be determined in accordance with either NFRC 100 or ANSI/DASMA 105.

-U-factors, SHGC and VT shall be determined by an accredited, independent laboratory, and labeled and certified by the manufacturer by a label affixed to the product or a label certificate specific to the products in the project.
+U-factors shall be determined by an accredited, independent laboratory, and labeled and certified by the manufacturer.

 Products lacking such a labeled U-factor shall be assigned a default U-factor from Table C303.1.3(1) or Table C303.1.3(2).
 The solar heat gain coefficient (SHGC) and visible transmittance (VT) of glazed fenestration products (windows, glazed doors and skylights) shall be determined in accordance with NFRC 200 by an accredited, independent laboratory, and labeled and certified by the manufacturer.
 Products lacking such a labeled SHGC or VT shall be assigned a default SHGC or VT from Table C303.1.3(3).
-For Tubular Daylighting Devices, VT{annual} shall be measured and rated in accordance with NFRC 203.
+For Tubular Daylighting Devices, VTannual shall be measured and rated in accordance with NFRC 203.

-TABLE C303.1.3(1)DEFAULT GLAZED WINDOW, GLASS DOOR AND SKYLIGHT U-FACTORS
+TABLE C303.1.3(1) DEFAULT GLAZED WINDOW, GLASS DOOR AND SKYLIGHT $\emph{U}\text{-}\text{FACTORS}$

 FRAME TYPE WINDOW ANI WINDOW AND GLASS DOOR

-FRAMETIFE Single Double Single Double
+FRAME TIPE Single Double Single Double

 Metal 1.20 0.80 2.00 1.30

 Metal with Thermal Break 1.10 0.65 1.90 1.10

 Nonmetal or Metal Clad 0.95 0.55 1.75 1.05

-GlazedGlass Block 0.60
+GlazedGlass Block 0.60 •